neondatabase/psql-describe/README.md

 * ```describeDataToHtml(item)```

-This function HTML-escapes string items, and formats returns object items as HTML tables (whose contents are HTML-escaped).
+This function HTML-escapes string items, and formats object items as HTML tables (whose contents are HTML-escaped).

 ## Tests